ahmedkhalaf/CarND-LaneLines-P1/README.md

 ![alt text][image5]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential areas of improvement in current pipeline implementation

 The current implementation assumes Horizon is near the middle of captured image, this will probably not work in Pennsylvania for example where roads are not horizontal and horizon will change significantly.